K–12 education in the United States: Standardized testing

 Standardized testing has become increasingly controversial in recent years.
 Creativity and the need for applicable knowledge are becoming rapidly more valuable than simple memorization.
 Opponents of standardized education have stated that it is the system of standardized education itself that is to blame for employment issues and concerns over the questionable abilities of recent graduates.
 Others consider standardized tests to be a valuable objective check on grade inflation.
 In recent years, grade point averages (particularly in suburban schools) have been rising while SAT scores have been falling.

 The standardized test demonstrates a school's improvement on state assessment tests.
 However, it has been shown that this kind of testing does not improve students' "fluid intelligence".
 What standardized testing is actually testing is the ability to recall information quickly from short-term memory.
 They are not requiring students to use logical thinking, problem-solving, or long-term memory.

 Suggestions for improving standardized testing include evaluating a student's overall growth, possibly including non-cognitive qualities such as social and emotional behaviors, not just achievement; introducing 21st-century skills and values; and making the tests open-ended, authentic, and engaging.

-Most Universities are eliminating standardized testing due to the unfairness toward the candidates expected to participate in later test dates.
-According to Harvard College, this year they will make standardized test scores optional, empathizing with students having trouble scheduling exams during the coronavirus pandemic.